firebird631/siis/README.md

 sudo make install
 ```

-Or eventually if you have installed TA-lib in a custom prexil (e.g., with ./configure --profile=$PREFIX),
+Or eventually if you have installed TA-lib in a custom prefix (e.g., with ./configure --prefix=$PREFIX),
 then you have to specify 2 variables before installing the requirements :

 ```